tancredi/nextatic/readme.md

 # The static website will be built in the `dist` folder
 ```

+### Edit

+The admin interface will be available in `/admin` using Netlify authentication.

 ### What is it good for?

 This is a good setup if you're looking to tackle building a static website with some CMS requirements in at least than one language, as most of the complexity is involved in the routing and merging of content from the CMS.